ansys/scade-git/doc/design/02_gui_extension.md

 **Rationale:**
 - Encapsulates each Git operation as an object
-- Enables/disables commands based on context
+- Turn on/turn off commands based on context
 - Separates UI concerns from business logic
 - Supports undo/redo in future (not yet implemented)
 - Testable without IDE